President’s Corner 02.17.26

 YOUR SSCA AT WORK:

-The Ocean View Plaza, is now in the “purchase order” issuance stage.
+The Ocean View Plaza, is taking shape.

-CRIME & PUNISHMENT:
+CRIME &

 Safety, comments, or recommendations can be sent to:

-25th & WESTERN:
+25th & WESTERN: Nothing new to report.

 TUNNEL TO NOWHERE: